scottcooper/scottcooper.github.io/_posts/2023-03-14-getting-started-with-pdl.markdown

 environment and package management
 (pip? conda? mamba?).
-You interact with Juptyer via a browser, just like the hosted services described above, but generally the server is localhost (port 8888 by default, i.e. http://localhost:8888).
-As mentioned above, you can [use an AWS instance](https://course20.fast.ai/start_aws) to run Jupyter if you don't have a supported GPU.
+You interact with Juptyer via a browser, just like the hosted services described above, but generally the server is localhost -- the port is 8888 by default, i.e. http://localhost:8888.

-So why would you want to Jupyter?
+So why would you want to install Jupyter, given the additional complexity?
 There are a few possibile reasons that I can think of:

 * You have your own high-powered GPU that you want to take advantage of.
 * You want to install Jupyter extensions such as nbdev for coding in a notebook,